 Be nice.
 Or else.

-Designer at Twitter Joined almost 5 years ago via an invitation from Kelly S. Paul has invited Namit Chadha, Oskar Levinson, Jeremy Haile, Jason Block, Forrest Kobayashi and 19 others, Diego Jiménez, Jonathan Kressaty, Cesar Torres, Felix Hu, Julian Baldwin, Sam Solomon, Sanjay Parekh, Brandon Iffert, Muzzammil Zaveri, Indraneel Purohit, Pippin Lee, Salvador Sotelo, Henry Boston, Michael Lajlev, Brian Soule, Aron Rotteveel, Meekal Bajaj, bec ., Colin Lowenberg
+San Francisco Staff Product Designer at Twitter Joined almost 5 years ago via an invitation from Kelly S. Paul has invited Namit Chadha, Oskar Levinson, Jeremy Haile, Jason Block, Forrest Kobayashi and 19 others, Diego Jiménez, Jonathan Kressaty, Cesar Torres, Felix Hu, Julian Baldwin, Sam Solomon, Sanjay Parekh, Brandon Iffert, Muzzammil Zaveri, Indraneel Purohit, Pippin Lee, Salvador Sotelo, Henry Boston, Michael Lajlev, Brian Soule, Aron Rotteveel, Meekal Bajaj, bec ., Colin Lowenberg

 Be nice.
 Or else.